 Type of COVID‑19 testing

-All university COVID‑19 testing referenced in this policy is polymerase chain reaction (PCR) or antigen testing may be used for this purpose.
-Information about PCR testing and other kinds of COVID‑19 testing can be found on the Centers for Disease Control and Prevention’s webpage.
+All university COVID‑19 testing referenced in this policy is viral testing.
+Polymerase chain reaction (PCR) or antigen testing may be used for this purpose.
+Information about PCR, antigen and other kinds of COVID‑19 testing can be found on the Centers for Disease Control and Prevention’s webpage.

 Testing for students, faculty and staff with COVID‑19 symptoms

 If you are experiencing unexplained symptoms of COVID‑19, you should be assessed by a physician for possible testing.
 Symptoms may include: